Summary

 While at MIT, Kaptur was recruited to run for Congress in 1982 against freshman Republican Ed Weber, who had upset 26-year incumbent Lud Ashley two years earlier.[10]
 Despite being outspent by almost 3–1, she defeated Weber 58–39%.[11][12]

 In 1984, Kaptur faced a strong challenge from Republican Frank Venner, longtime anchorman and weatherman at WTVG, but defeated him 55–44%,[13] even as Ronald Reagan carried the district.
-From 1986 to 2002, she won every election with at least 74% of the vote.[citation needed] In 2004, she faced her strongest challenger in 20 years in Lucas County auditor Larry Kaczala, but won the election 68–32%.[citation needed]
+From 1986 to 2002, she won every election with at least 74% of the vote.[14]
+Since 2016 Kaptur has faced increasingly strong challengers with her winning 56.6% of the vote against challenger J.R.
+Majewski in 2022.[14]

 2006